dnd-al-krk/portal_frontend/README.md

 1. Enter repo dir and inside the `front` dir
 1. Run `npm install`
 1. Run `npm run start`
-1. The browser will start page automatically (`localhost:3000`)
+1. The browser will start page automatically (`localhost:3000`) -- this is the interface for the user

-Build with `npm run build` - it will move static and template files to proper directories.
+Build with `npm run build` - it will move static and template files to proper directories and thus you will be able to access user interface also under `http://localhost:8000/`

 ## License disclaimer